Enterprise-CMCS/managed-care-review/services/app-web/README.md

 ## pa11y

 `pa11y` is a tool for accessibility testing. `pa11y-ci` is a tool to against the list of urls declared in the config file or a sitemap (if configured).
-To run locally, you need to global install [pa11y-ci](https://github.com/pa11y/pa11y-ci) `npm install -g pa11y-ci`.
+To run locally, you need to global install [pa11y-ci](https://github.com/pa11y/pa11y-ci) `yarn global add pa11y-ci`.
 For context, By default, pa11y uses the WCAG2AA standard.

-If you would like to run pa11y against individual urls or with custom config as part of local development, consider installing plain ol' [pa11y](https://github.com/pa11y/pa11y) `npm install -g pa11y`.
+If you would like to run pa11y against individual urls or with custom config as part of local development, consider installing plain ol' [pa11y](https://github.com/pa11y/pa11y) `yarn global add pa11y`.
 This allows you to do things like `pa11y --runner axe --runner htmlcs --standard WCAG2AAA http://localhost:3000`.

 To adjust warning levels, ignore certain types of warnings, or create actions (such as button clicks or user login) that happens in test runs reference the [pa11y configuration docs]((https://github.com/pa11y/pa11y#configuration).